 If you have questions about your child’s current assessment results or the Michigan 3rd grade reading law, please reach out to your child’s teacher or school leadership for additional help.

-In addition, Detroit Public Schools Community District will also hold informational sessions throughout the year for parents and guardians to learn more about understanding the Individual Reading Improvement Plan, getting reading help for their child, and the new law.
-Please check back here for future meeting dates and times.
+Detroit Public Schools Community District will is holding informational sessions throughout the year for parents and guardians to learn more about understanding the Individual Reading Improvement Plan, getting reading help for their child and the new law.

 - Sample Individual Reading Improvement Plan

 - How to Create Small Groups for Teacher-Led Instruction Using i-Ready

 MyOn is a program that gives students access to books and helps them learn to love reading.
 This flyer explains how to access MyOn from home.

 To Access myOn